-After setting the label properties, it's time to start adding content to the label.
+After setting the label properties, you can start adding content to the label.
 Label objects are basic design items that are used for adding and editing various content types.
 Each object has its own function as described in the table below.

 Label Object lcon Description Text T ▼ Text Container for textual content.
 It adapts its dimensions to fit the amount of entered characters.
 When typing, text object grows horizontally and/or vertically.
-Text box [T] ▼ Text box Container for textual content.
+Text box ∏ ▼ Text box Container for textual content.
 It can either adapt its height to the content or make the font increase or decrease to fit into the object frame.
 Barcode Barcode Object for adding and editing various types of barcodes on a label.

-Picture Picture V Object for adding graphic content to a label.
+Label Object lcon Description Picture Picture Object for adding graphic content to a label.
 Rectangle Rectangle Object for creating rectangular shapes on a label.
 Line Line Object for creating lines on a label.
-Ellipse C) Ellipse Object for creating circular shapes on a label.
+Ellipse Ellipse Object for creating circular shapes on a label.
 Inverse Inverse Object for inverting the color of the underlying object.
-Report Report Object for creating reports on a label.